BIOP/biop-bash-scripts/README.md

 If you get an error message, please [grant the terminal application with full disk access](https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/)

 ## Linux
-Simply executing the sh scripts should work, but this has not been tested.
+Simply execute the sh scripts.

 ## Scripts help
 You can get a help for any of these bash scripts on a terminal with: